KeyvanHardani/jailbreak-console/README.md

- Jailbreak Console for iPhone 6s to Crack Passcode
+ Jailbreak Console for iPhone X